zalando-stups/documentation/components/senza.rst

    means that if you have to include it in the parameter value, you need to pass this parameter with the name, to prevent ``senza`` from treating the part of the parameter value before the first ``=`` as the parameter name.

+Any parameter may be given a default value using ``DefaultValue`` attribute.
+If a parameter was not specified on the command line (either as positional or named one), the default value is used.
+It makes sense to always put all parameters which have a default value at the bottom of the parameter definition list, otherwise one will be forced to specify the all the following parameters using a ``name=value`` as there would be no way to map them to proper position.

 Senza Components
 ----------------